-River View Christian Academy (RVCA) was established in 1993 as a fully accredited, private Christian residential school located in Northern California.
+River View Christian Academy (RVCA) was established in 1993 and is a fully accredited, private Christian residential school located outside of Austin, Texas.

 One of the most important aspects of redirecting a teen who is struggling is for them to be in an environment that is structured with a routine schedule that they can count on.